 Page contents

-When you move into a care home, a lot of your income, such as your State Pension, may be used to pay your care home fees.
+When you move into a care home, a lot of your income, such as your State Pension, may go towards your care home fees.

 So that residents still have some money to spend on personal items, a little is set aside each week.

-In England, Scotland and Northern Ireland, this is called Personal Expenses Allowance (PEA).
-In Wales it is called Minimum Income Amount (MIA).
+In England, Scotland and Northern Ireland, the name for this is Personal Expenses Allowance (PEA).
+Meanwhile in Wales it is Minimum Income Amount (MIA).

 What is Personal Expenses Allowance (PEA)?